sfu-bigdata/bd-glossary/Glossary.md

 ### Data Literacy

 Data literacy is the intersection of verbal, numerical and graphical literacy.
-It is not label reserved for data scientists or specialists.
-Data literacy should be thought of as "the ability of non-specialists to make use of data" and measure "a person’s ability to read, work with, analyze and argue with data", presumably using simple statistics such as means and percentages [^41]. [#disciplines](#disciplines) [#lesson-01](#lesson-01)
+It is not a label reserved for data scientists or specialists.
+Data literacy should be considered "the ability of non-specialists to make use of data" and measure "a person’s ability to read, work with, analyze and argue with data", presumably using simple statistics such as means and percentages [^41]. [#disciplines](#disciplines) [#lesson-01](#lesson-01)

 ### DATA MINING